Marxism: Karl Marx and Friedrich Engels

-Friedrich Engels, who co-developed Marxism.
+Karl Marx (left) and Friedrich Engels (right), who co-developed Marxism.

 Marx addressed the alienation and exploitation of the working class, the capitalist mode of production and historical materialism.
 He is famous for analysing history in terms of class struggle, summarised in the initial line introducing The Communist Manifesto (1848): "The history of all hitherto existing society is the history of class struggles."

 Together with Marx, Engels co-developed communist theory.
 Marx and Engels first met in September 1844.
 Discovering that they had similar views of philosophy and socialism, they collaborated and wrote works such as Die heilige Familie (The Holy Family).
 After Marx was deported from France in January 1845, they moved to Belgium, which permitted greater freedom of expression than other European countries.
 In January 1846, they returned to Brussels to establish the Communist Correspondence Committee.

 In 1847, they began writing The Communist Manifesto (1848), based on Engels' The Principles of Communism.
 Six weeks later, they published the 12,000-word pamphlet in February 1848.
 In March, Belgium expelled them, and they moved to Cologne, where they published the Neue Rheinische Zeitung, a politically radical newspaper.

 After Marx died in 1883, Engels became the editor and translator of Marx's writings.
 With his Origins of the Family, Private Property, and the State (1884)—analysing monogamous marriage as guaranteeing male social domination of women, a concept analogous, in communist theory, to the capitalist class's economic domination of the working class—Engels made intellectually significant contributions to feminist theory and Marxist feminism.